lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/language/KidEdu/dictionary/dictionary.md

 ​Child C​（指着玩具硬币）： "This in mouth? ​Scary!​​"（这个放嘴里？可怕！）
 ​Teacher: "Smart! ​Small, hard things​ stay ​out of mouths.
 Say: ‘Not food!
 Spit it out!’"

+Teacher:​​ "Children, look at the ground while we walk.
+See the round ​manhole cover​?
+Do not step on it.
+It might be slippery or dangerous."

+​Child A:​​ "I see it!
+I will walk around it."

+​Teacher:​​ "Good!
+Now, look at this ​dirty thing​ on the path.
+It is muddy.
+Avoid stepping on ​dirty things​ to keep your shoes clean."

+​Child B:​​ "I avoid the mud!
+My shoes stay clean!"

+​Teacher:​​ "Well done!
+And see that ​puddle​?
+Do not step in the ​puddle​ either.
+The water might be deep or dirty.

+​Child C:​​ "I will walk around the ​puddle​!
+I don't want wet feet!"

+​Teacher:​​ "Excellent!
+Always watch your steps.
+Walk safely on the clear path."

 ## Daily Life

 擤鼻子
 包伤口

+### 称呼

+Scene 1: Family Photos​
+​Teacher: "Look at Lily’s family photo!
+Who is this man?"

+​Child A: "He is her ​father​!"

+​Teacher: "Yes!
+And this man with white hair?"

+​Child B: "He is her ​grandfather—her father’s father!"

+​Teacher: "Good!
+Now, this lady next to Lily’s mother?"

+​Child C: "She is her ​grandmother on Mommy’s side​!"

+​Scene 2: Relatives Visit​
+​Child D: "My uncle visited yesterday!"

+​Teacher: "Is he your father’s brother or mother’s brother?"

+​Child D: "Father’s brother!
+We call him ​Uncle Tom."

+​Child E: "My mother’s brother is also ​Uncle​!
+But he lives far away."

+​Teacher: "Right!
+Both are called ​uncles​ in English."

+​Scene 3: Age-Based Titles​
+​Teacher: "See that young man helping us?
+He is ​Mr. Brown."

+​Child F: "Why not call him Uncle?"

+​Teacher: "​Uncle​ is for family.
+For other grown-ups, we say ​Mr.​​ or ​Ms.​​!"

+​Child G: "And the old man in the park?"

+​Teacher: "We say ​Grandpa​ to show respect, even if he is not family!"

+​Scene 4: Family Tree Activity​
+​Teacher: "Draw your family tree!
+Who is next to your mother?"

+​Child H: "Her father!
+I call him ​Grandpa on Mommy’s side."

+​Teacher: "Perfect!
+And your father’s sister?"

+​Child I: "She is ​Aunt Lucy​!
+She gives me hugs!"
 ### Morning Routine

 Good morning sleepyheads